10 Interesting Green Facts

 Top 10 Green Facts

-1. There are many benefits of recycling objects.
-According to recycling-revolution.com, recycling an aluminum can saves enough electricity to power a television for three hours.
+1. There are many benefits of recycling.
+Simply recycling an aluminum can saves enough electricity to power a television for three hours.
 If one ton of paper gets recycled, it saves 4,100 kilowatts of energy, 17 trees and 60 pounds of air pollution.
 If a ton of glass gets recycled, it can save 9 gallons of oil.
-These simple statistics reveal the true importance of recycling, and certainly help us find an alternative way to save our environment.
+Recycling is an incredibly simple way to do your part to save our environment.

 2. In the US alone, if 1/4th of the households replace one incandescent bulb with a CFL, it saves as much carbon dioxide as planting more than 200, 000 acres of forest.
 CFLs come in different types to suit your rooms.
 “Soft light” CFLs are a perfect replacement for that familiar warm glow emitted by incandescent light bulbs.
 You can also opt for “daylight” bulbs to emulate natural light.
 Replacing incandescents with CFLs is a small step to make our planet a better place to live.